linucks/ambuild/README.md

 deleteBlocksIndices
 Arguments:
-indices: list of indices of the blocks to be deleted
-save: save all deleted blocks so they can be readded with the restoreBlocks command
+**indices** list of indices of the blocks to be deleted **save** save all deleted blocks so they can be readded with the restoreBlocks command

 deleteBlocksTypes
 delete numBlocks of blocks of the specified fragment type

 Arguments:
-fragmentType: the fragmentType, or list of fragmentTypes of the blocks to remove
-numBlocks: optional - the number of blocks to remove, otherwise all blocks of the specified types will be removed
-multiple: if True remove blocks that contain > 1 fragment, else only single-fragment blocks
-save: save all deleted blocks so they can be readded with the restoreBlocks command
+**fragmentType** the fragmentType, or list of fragmentTypes of the blocks to remove **numBlocks** optional - the number of blocks to remove, otherwise all blocks of the specified types will be removed **multiple** if True remove blocks that contain > 1 fragment, else only single-fragment blocks **save** save all deleted blocks so they can be readded with the restoreBlocks command

 ### Optimising the geometry of the blocks in the cell and running molecular dynamics simulations
 Once the cell has been filled with blocks, it is possible to either optimise the geometry or run a molecular dynamics